Dorchester Quaker Local Meeting

 We encourage Friends to see a Lecture by Revd Munther Isaac, a Palestinian Christian on https://quakersocialists.org.uk/.

-In June at Salisbury International Arts Festival on Friday June 6th this year, Friend Michael Mears with Riko Nakasono will perform THE MISTAKE – see below from Michael.
+In June at Salisbury International Arts Festival on Friday June 6th this year, Friend Michael Mears with Riko Nakasono performed THE MISTAKE – see below from Michael.

 It’s 80 years since atomic bombs were dropped on two Japanese cities.